 Tuesday April 6, 2021 – 6:00-8:00 PM (MT)

-Dr. Brian Dowdle, Associate Professor of Japanese Language and Culture, and Mansfield Fellow, University of Montana, and Dr. Lauren Collins, Postdoctoral Fellow Davidson Honors College, University of Montana, will lead this seminar.
+Dr. Brian Dowdle, Associate Professor of Japanese Language and Culture, and Mansfield Fellow, University of Montana, and Dr. Lauren Collins, Postdoctoral Fellow Davidson Honors College, University of Montana, lead this seminar.

 - 20 free MT OPI Clock Hours or 20 free WA OSPI Clock Hours (for 8 hours of live virtual class attendance, and 12 hours of online coursework and completion of a final project)

 - $100 stipend for exemplary teaching materials for the classroom or teaching library.
-The stipend is contingent upon completing a final project, ordering East Asia related teaching materials, and filling out an online survey evaluating the seminar and providing data for NCTA national database of statistics.
+The stipend was contingent upon completing a final project, ordering East Asia related teaching materials, and filling out an online survey evaluating the seminar and providing data for NCTA national database of statistics.

 - Participants who successfully completed the seminar and all its requirements became NCTA “alumni.”
 Alumni receive timely communications about future professional development opportunities offered by NCTA, which may include travel opportunities.

 We offered priority to Montana Teachers, but open to Washington, Oregon, Idaho, and Alaska teachers on a space available basis.
 This program was geared towards secondary current world affairs, geography, history, and social studies teachers and curriculum specialists, but all current, in-service K-12 teachers were welcome to apply.